WJavaHunt3r/react-todo/README.md

 ## Start the backend
 After some seconds a new webside should open on : [https://localhost:5001/swagger/index.html](https://localhost:5001/swagger/index.html)
-Here you can alredy test the backend
+Here you can already test the backend

 ## You are ready to go